Whalefall

 Born from a profound love for whales and the oceans they inhabit, Whalefall examines the bonds between whales and humans, asking how we might learn from them.
 It uses large-scale puppetry, low-fi projections, object theatre, and original live music to convey findings from interviews with various experts in the field.

-“If artists start telling whale stories beside the stories that we scientists are telling, then we get more exposure, and I think we will develop more will to share the environment with these animals.”
+“When artists start telling whale stories beside the stories that we scientists are telling, then we get more reach, and I think we will develop more will to share the environment with these animals.”

 Creative Team